 Drawing upon 30 years experience in the business, Simon oversees the day-to-day running of the office and is the main point of contact for estimating.
 With a love of Cornish mining heritage, Simon’s favourite project were always going to be The Lode Model – a 3D relief of the Cornish coastline, which featured interactive lighting for shafts, lodes and moving parts that revealed mineral deposits and the Cornish Mining World Heritage Site visitor centre refurbishment at Minions on Bodmin Moor.

-Working alongside Simon are Joan and Margaret.
+Working alongside Simon are is Wendy

 There aren’t many places around the country that Andy can go without spotting something that has run through his print room.
 Trained in vehicle wrapping, he oversees the day-to-day running of the print and vinyl department.
 Along with his team he’s wrapped most things, from generators to track units and everything in between.